| I discovered Robert Crumb's cartoons in the early 70's after researching various cartoon collections and other

 and recognizable that I quickly began to read all of his comic strips

-and collections.
 In the world of underground cartoonists, he is truly

 revered.
 Those of us who are true aficionados can attest that he's a